-All relevant card details, such as the card Primary Account Number (PAN), the Expiry Date and the CVV number can be displayed on the virtual card image or delivered by different means, such as: SMS, email, or through your own Customer mobile app or Customer Portal1.
-For details, see Virtual Card Image Design.
-The card Primary Account Number (PAN) and CVV number can be retrieved using our APIs, or a masked PAN can be displayed on a virtual card image with the middle six digits delivered by Thredd SMS, or your own customer channel.
+To issue a virtual card all relevant card details, such as the card Primary Account Number (PAN), Expiry Date and CVV number must be delivered to the cardholder.
+Options for delivery include your own customer mobile app or portal, SMS, or email.
+The card Primary Account Number (PAN) and CVV number can be retrieved using our REST APIs.
+Alternatively a masked PAN can be displayed with the middle six digits delivered by Thredd SMS.